Tex Mex Chicken and Rice Casserole is comfort food to the max. It’s a rice-filled casserole with chicken, onions, chiles, spices and melted cheese.

+This recipe for Tex Mex Chicken and Rice Casserole is one that I used to make for my husband all the time when we first got married.
 This recipe has been tucked away in my files for such a long time.
 I don’t think I’ve made it since about 2001!
 We seriously loved this recipe so much when we were a young married couple.
 It’s so super simple to make, it’s total comfort food, and the leftovers are terrific stuffed into a burrito.

 I think my fondness for this recipe grew when I was pregnant with my son Brooks.
 I wanted Mexican food and nothing else the entire 9 months.
 Thank goodness we had a ton of little taco shops in San Diego, where we lived at the time.
 My husband was sent to just about every one of them to grab dinner 3 to 4 nights a week!
 On the occasion that I felt like cooking, I made this Tex Mex Chicken and Rice Casserole.